 The approach of developing an ML model is to learn from data inputs with an idea as “What has happened”.
 Evaluating and optimising different model results remains the focus here.
 As of date Machine Learning is widely used in data analytics as a method to develop algorithms for making predictions on data as output.
 It has a high dependency on probability, statistics, and linear algebra.

 Difference Between AI and Machine Learning

 Artificial Intelligence (AI) and Machine Learning (ML) are commonly used interchangeably.
 Both words do not mean the same thing although they are related.
 Machine Learning is one of the ways/methods to achieve AI / near AI.
 As mentioned before AI is an exceptionally wide umbrella kind of scenario.

 AI is one of the biggest transformation measures of technology in today’s time.
 What we know machine learning is only one of the items in this AI bundle.
 We use these technologies knowingly or unknowingly on an almost daily basis.
-Examples are many for this including intelligent assistants making us more productive.
+Examples are many of these including intelligent assistants making us more productive.

 The AI definition is still not fixed or stable its like a moving target and keeps changing/evolving.
 As we achieve little more advancement we change the definition.
-Surprisingly today’s AI might become a calculator technology of past, remember what people use to say when calculator came out for mathematical calculation.
+Surprisingly today’s AI might become the calculator technology of the past, remember what people use to say when the calculator came out for mathematical calculation.

 - Planning & Predicting

 Machine Learning helps to implement all the above by using correct methods and algorithms with correct data sets.
 In earlier times it was believed that human intelligence can be precisely described, and machines can simulate it with AI.
 Before the machine starts attempting simulation, it needs to do learning with lots of data.